buy New Guinea art from JungleOutpost.com and NewGuineaArt.com

 Figure 1: Angoram area clan mask with woven edge and cassowary feather tuffs.

 The original Angoram Haus Tambaran was built by local returning service men as a place to meet, carve and sell their work.
 Every village contributed to its construction with carvings in their traditional style.
-In the 1980's, the Haus was still a beautiful, busy place with carvers from the Sepik and its tributaries showing their work.
+In the 1980s, a second Haus was still a beautiful, busy place with carvers from the Sepik and its tributaries showing their work.

 Figure 2: Angoram area clan mask with clay-based colors and woven edge, raffia tassels in ears.

-The National Museum gave a grant to do repairs, but the money went missing and the original Haus collapsed.
-The new one is not much more than a big, thatched haus win (large ramada) and many carvers won't show their work there because of the controversy regarding the money.
+The National Museum gave a grant to do repairs, but the money went missing and that Haus collapsed.
+The newest one is not much more than a big, thatched haus win (large ramada) and many carvers won't show their work there because of the controversy regarding the money.
 However, Angoram is still an excellent place to find work from many villages from all over the East Sepik Province.

 The typical Angoram clan mask is large and dark-colored.
 More recent masks are adding color while retaining the basic Lower Sepik feel of the design, especially in the shape of the nose.